intuiface/NexmosphereIA/README.md

 * Download the [latest released package here](https://github.com/intuiface/NexmosphereIA/releases).
 * Extract the archive, open the resulting OutputInterfaceAsset folder, and copy the **Nexmosphere** folder to the path "[Drive]:\Users\\[UserName]\Documents\Intuiface\Interface Assets".
 * Launch **Intuiface Composer** and open your project.
-* Open the Interface Asset panel and select the **Add an Interface Asset** option when you enter "Nexmosphere" in the search bar, you will see the **Nexmosphere** Interface Asset.
+* Open the Interface Asset panel and select the **Add an Interface Asset** option.
+When you enter "Nexmosphere" in the search bar, you should see the **Nexmosphere** Interface Asset.

 # How to build this project?